A Sweet Mistake

 “Oh, okay!
 Want to see my geometric shapes sometime?”

 He sobers up.
 “What time would be good?”

 She winces with a long smile.
+It’s always so inconvenient when others pressure her like this.
 “Eh, you know I’ll just come in unannounced like I usually do, yeah?”

 He nods with the full vigor of a hero— a hero that banishes unclean forms and ensures the eternal integrity of good shapes everywhere.
 “Yeah!
 I’ll see you later, then!” he says, picking up a few honeycomb chunks and rushing off to his mystical abode.